0glabs/0g-doc/docs/run-a-node/validator-node.md

 # RPC Node
 ---

-Running a RPC node for the **0G-Galileo-Testnet** in the 0G ecosystem means actively participating in the network's security and consensus through the Proof-of-Stake (PoS) mechanism.
-As a validator, you'll validate transactions, propose new blocks, and earn rewards for your contribution to the network's integrity and decentralization.
+Running a RPC node for the **0G-Galileo-Testnet** in the 0G ecosystem means to provide a public or private RPC service for the community.

 ## Hardware Requirements